Florida and Palm Beach County Estate Litigation Lawyers Working for You

 A personal representative (some states refer to the fiduciary as executor or administrator) is the individual who is appointed by the Court to administer the estate.
 The personal representative owes duties to the beneficiaries and the creditors.
 Often, estate litigation in Palm Beach County and throughout Florida arises because the personal representative has improperly managed the estate.
 Disputes arise over the personal representative’s failure to account, or failure to properly account, acting in self-interest, overly compensating his or herself, or when he or she fails to responsibly protect the estate assets.

-Our Florida and Palm Beach County Estate Law Firm is Here For You
+A Florida and Palm Beach County Estate Litigation Attorney is Here For You

 The situations above are the most common types of estate litigation.
 Other types of estate litigation we handle include: